kimballj/cst236/Lab5.rst

 #.
 What new bugs did you encounter with the new code?
 #.
 Did you mock anything to speed up performance testing?
 Do you see any issues with this?
 #.
 Generate at least 5 performance measurement value sets and graphs (these sets must be worthwhile)
 #.
+Explain Load Testing, stress testing, endurance testing, spike testing configuration testing and isolation testing.
+How did you implement each of these?
+#.
 How long did this lab take to accomplish?